tstephen/cbc/wp-content/plugins/featured-image-from-url/readme.txt

 == Upgrade Notice ==

-= 3.3.0 =
+= 3.4.2 =
-* Improvement: responsive external images with Jetpack; bug fix: cropped Jetpack images; deprecated: Add Class and jQuery options.
+* Fix: conflict with Yoast SEO plugin (FIFU will not add social tags when Yoast have a Facebook/Twitter image on post editor); fix: conflict with Jetpack plugin (FIFU was getting CDN images even when Jetpack performance settings were disabled).